SJHH-Nguyen-D/sharpestminds_project/interview_questions_and_notes/answers_to_common_interview_questions.md

 # Mutlicollinearity
 	* when two or more variables are highly correlated with one another
-	* dropping one or more variables should help reduce dimensionality wihtout a substantial lossof information
+	* dropping one or more variables should help reduce dimensionality wihtout a substantial loss of information
 	* which variables to drop?
 Use Condition Index

 	```python3